EVisinheski/PythonProjects/README.md

 # PythonProjects
-Python projects I've previously created
+These are some of the individual projects that I've programmed to develop my understanding of Python.